-A 54-year-old woman goes to her physician because she has noted that during the past month her fingers become pale and painful upon exposure to cold.
+A 54-year-old woman has noted that during the past month her fingers become pale and painful upon exposure to cold.
 On exam she has mild dyspnea, but no wheezing.
 Her blood pressure is 170/110 mm Hg.
 Her antinuclear antibody test is positive with a titer of 1:256 and a nucleolar pattern.
 Her serum urea nitrogen is 15 mg/dL with creatinine of 1.1 mg/dL.
 Which of the following autoimmune diseases is she most likely to have?

 A Discoid lupus erythematosus (DLE)

 Twelve hours after going on a hike through dense foliage, a 40-year-old man notices a slightly raised and tender irregular reddish rash on one forearm that was not covered by clothing.
 This rash gradually increases in intensity for 2 days and then fades away after two weeks.
 Which of the following forms of immunologic hypersensitivity is most likely demonstrated in this patient?

 A 30-year-old woman has experienced myalgias for the past 3 months.
 On physical examination she has 5/5 motor strength in all extremities.
 She has dullness to percussion at lung bases.
 A chest x-ray shows bilateral pleural effusions.
 Laboratory studies show a positive antinuclear antibody test at a titer of 1:1024.
 Her serum urea nitrogen is 30 mg/dL.
 A renal biopsy is performed and microscopic examination shows a granular pattern of immunofluorescence staining with antibody to complement component C1q.
 This pattern is most typically produced as a consequence of which of the following immunologic mechanisms?